 - Their diet consists mainly of small fish, squid and the occasional octopus or crayfish.

 - Seals spend a lot of time resting on land between feeding trips.
 When in the water, they swim to cool down, to play and to be social.
 They ‘wave’ their flipper in the wind to let water evaporate and cool their body temperature.

-- Kanowna Island which can be seen on our Wilsons Prom Cruise supports a large number of Australian Fur Seals, as well as a small number of New Zealand Fur Seals.
+- Kanowna Island which can be seen on our Wilsons Prom Cruise supports a large number of Australian Fur Seals, as well as a small number of Long Nosed Fur Seals (Arctocephalus forsteri).